christsven/H.E.A.T/scenarios/estonia/event-timeline-estonia.md

 Attacks on garrisons plunge the country into civil war, 2016
 </p>

-Refugees fleeing to the West quickly overwhelmed peacekeeping forces, who tried to keep the main roads and connections out of Ida Viru open.
+The refugees fleeing to the West overwhelmed peacekeeping forces, who tried to keep the main roads and connections out of Ida Viru open.
 This hindered the now mostly mobilized estonian armed forces from quickly intervening, as the few intact roads were full of civilian cars.

-The Kremlin heavily lobbied against a NATO intervention and declared any aerial attacks against NSPR forces as a provocation and a reason for its own participation in the conflict.
-Due to the already tense political situation in many european nations, this was accepted as a deescalatory agreement.
+The Kremlin heavily lobbied against any outside intervention and declared aerial attacks against NSPR forces as a provocation and a reason for its own participation in the conflict.
+Due to the already tense political situation in many european nations, this was quietly accepted as a deescalatory agreement.

-With the largest settlements under control, central POI for the economical effort and logistical centres were taken swiftly to create a decentralized net of holdouts for assymetrical defense.
+With the largest settlements under control, central points of interest for the economical effort and logistical centres were taken swiftly to create a decentralized net of holdouts for defense.
 Power stations, important crossroads, the north-south connection to Tudulinna were a high priority.
 Former quarries and parts of the national forests are used to hide equipment and house medical facilities for casualties.

 Populist rethoric and disinformation campaigns lead to a polarized society in the years prior, and those unsupportive of the political rethoric were driven